-We know WHERE YAHUSHUA was born but WHEN exactly when YAHUSHUA born?
+We know WHERE YAHUSHUA HA MASHIACH (JESUS CHRIST; not Yeshua!!!) was born into this world however WHEN exactly when YAHUSHUA HA MASHIACH born?

 Isaiah 7:14 Tree of Life Version (TLV)

 14 Therefore Adonai Himself will give you a sign:

 There are several clues that YAHUSHUA was born during the Jewish Festival Feast of Sukkot(h) or Succot(h) which is normally observed around September/October time on the Roman Gregorian Year Calendar:

 1. Bethlehem was “booked solid.”
 This would not have been due census which would have taken place over the period of a year.
 Every Jew was required to come to Jerusalem for Sukkot (Dt.
 16:16) this would have over run Jerusalem as well as Bethleham just five miles away.

 2. YAHUSHUA was born in a stable.
 The Hebrew word for “stable” is “sukkah” (as in Gen. 33:17) so it is likely that YAHUSHUA was born in a Sukkah/booth.